16 Characteristics Of Highly Toxic Parents

 And should their child need any sort of help, it’s this sort of parent who is likely to write it down and bring it up far into the future.
 They may also be the same type of parent to call their kid a mistake or treat them like a burden.

-Instead of teaching their kids that family is always there for each other, they give their kids the sense that their love has strict limits, and that they’re running out of goodwill.
+Instead of teaching their kids that family is always there for each other, they give their kids the sense that their love has strict limits and that they’re running out of goodwill.

 10. Their kids aren’t allowed to ask questions or express their honest feelings.

 Toxic parents are often terrible at processing human emotions that aren’t their own.
-Or, they might struggle to work through their own emotional issues that pop up when they become parents.
+Or they might struggle to work through their own emotional issues that pop up when they become parents.

 When their kids express their honest feelings, toxic parents often reply that they shouldn’t feel that way.
 Again and again, their children get the message that they are wrong for having their thoughts and feelings.
 It’s incredibly difficult to grow when your parents constantly tell you that your natural reactions are all bad.

 The same logic might apply to questions.
 These parents will tell their kids not to ask “stupid” or otherwise “inappropriate” questions without really explaining why.
 The parents probably don’t know.
-All they know may just be that they’re uncomfortable or they don’t know how to take the time and energy to answer their kids.
+All they may know is that they’re uncomfortable, or that they don’t have the time or energy to answer their kids.

 11. They use guilt to get their way.

-Sometimes, people joke about their parents guilting them to get what they want.
-Maybe they want you to attend Christmas Day at their house every year even though you’ve already told them you’d like to go somewhere else.
+Sometimes, people joke about their parents guilt-tripping them into getting what they want.
+Maybe they want you to attend Christmas Day at their house every year, although you’ve already told them you’d like to go somewhere else.

 Toxic parents will resort to guilt and manipulation to get you to change your mind.
-Sometimes, the manipulation will be very subtle and sometimes, it will be blatant.
+Sometimes, the manipulation will be very subtle, and sometimes, it will be blatant.
 The stress is usually the same when you’re a child (even a grown child) who simply doesn’t want to disappoint their mom or dad.

-Guilt is also probably one of the easiest toxic traps for a parent to fall into using.
-They might use it once or twice, make excuses and fail to see it as manipulation.
-They might also grow dependent upon using it to get the results they want.

-But in a healthy parent-child relationship, both parties can express hurt, frustration, and disappointment without making demands or insisting that the other person overlook their own wants and needs just to make one party happy.
+In a healthy parent-child relationship, both parties can express hurt, frustration, and disappointment without making demands or insisting that the other person overlook their own wants and needs just to make one party happy.

 12. They withhold love and affection as a form of punishment.